Tudor Dumitrescu Profile Image

 It will help you improve your offers, and serve your market better than you currently do.
 And you may very well be the next Dominos, FedEx, or Avis!

 Hey, thanks for reading this article, I hope you got great value out of it.
-My name is Tudor Dumitrescu (click to follow me on LinkedIn) and I've made my mission in life to help 25,000 owners build the agencies of the future, connect with their dream clients through LinkedIn and scale to 7-figures.
+I'm the founder of TANDA Digital, Tudor Dumitrescu (click to follow me on LinkedIn) and I've made it my mission in life to empower 25,000 business owners to grow with confidence through systematic improvements in their business development processes.

-If that sounds like you, there are 3 ways for me to help:
+If that sounds like something you want, there are 3 ways for me to help:

 1. Download Our Outbound Sales LinkedIn Playbook™

-You can access my entire LinkedIn strategy for free.
-I've used these tactics to bring in as many as 24 new clients in a single month for our agency, and the 800+ agencies who have tried it were impressed by the results.
+To sample one of our business development strategies, you can get our LinkedIn Playbook™.
+I've used these tactics to bring in as many as 24 new clients in a single month for ourselves, and the 800+ companies who have tried it were impressed by the results.
 Get it here.

 2. Attend One of Our Free Workshops

 Every month I run one of two workshops.
-One for beginners, which I define as agencies making less than $10K/mo and one for more advanced agencies who are already making $10K/mo and looking to take it to $100K/mo.
+One for beginners, which I define as companies making less than $10K/mo and one for more advanced businesses who are already making $10K/mo and looking to take it to $100K/mo.

 Click to Share: